 Annie Harding is a recent retiree from The University of Texas as an enabler for a theoretical physics research group and coordinator of a graduate fellowship program in nanoscience.
 Now spending her days doing whatever she wants, often with the love of her life, Bruce Willenzik, some of her fave pastimes are working out, girl days, and epic road trips.
 Her first visit to the Armadillo Christmas Bazaar in 1988 started a lifetime love of the show.
 Her first job was working the night box office (thanks Leea Mechling!) and now she is an Associate Producer.
 She’s excited to see Anne Johnson transition the show forward.

 Anne Johnson works full time as Producer & General Manager of the Armadillo Christmas Bazaar.
 She considers herself an “Armadillo baby” because she’s been at the show every Christmas Eve since her dad began working there.
 In fact, there have been three to four generations of her family at every Armadillo Christmas Eve since anyone can remember (with the exception of the cancelled event in 2020).
 She is honored to be a part of an iconic Austin tradition and dedicated to its success in the future.
 She can think of no better job than producing events and working in the world of art.
-One of her favorite parts of the job is visiting local, regional and national art shows.
+She loves visiting local, regional and national art shows.
 Anne serves on the board for Art Alliance Austin helping plan Art City Austin and other art events in Austin.
-You can also find her at Wet Salon and Studio, curating art and planning events.
+You can also find her at Wet Salon and Studio, curating art.
 She is a networking, sociable, art, music and party lover that can’t sit still.